 the Annual Report?

-CalRecycle suite of tools can help jurisdictions—or interested citizens—to analyze solid waste disposal trends, to calculate an annual per capita disposal rate, or to examine the solid waste diversion programs implemented by any jurisdiction with IWMA responsibilities.
+There are many web-based tools provided to help jurisdictions—or interested citizens—analyze solid waste disposal trends, measure waste streams, calculate an annual per capita disposal rate, or to examine the solid waste diversion programs implemented by any jurisdiction with IWMA responsibilities.

 What are the tools?

 - Beginning with reporting year 2007 jurisdiction annual reports, diversion rates will no longer be measured.
 With the passage of SB 1016, the Per Capita Disposal Measurement System, only per capita disposal rates will be measured.
 For 2007 and subsequent years, CalRecycle compares reported disposal tons to population to calculate per capita disposal expressed in pounds/person/day.
 This new goal measurement system is described in CalRecycle’s Goal Measurement: 2007 and Later web page.

 - The Jurisdiction Diversion Rate Summary allows the user to see all the numbers used to estimate previous diversion rates for the years before 2007.
 After 2007, diversion rates will no longer be measured.
 CalRecycle compares reported disposal tons to population to calculate per capita disposal expressed in pounds/person/day.
 This new goal measurement system is described in CalRecycle’s Goal Measurement: 2007 and Later web page.
 CalRecycle has a blank diversion rate calculator available.